 Find time to be active outdoors this summer.
 Launched by the City of Toronto, ActiveTO gives people more space to enjoy the outdoors through quiet streets, major road closures and the expansion of the city’s cycling network.

 Enjoy ActiveTO on weekends and holidays

 Major roadways closed for ActiveTO

 A few major roadways may be closed to vehicular traffic to allow people to spread out and get active.
-Along the waterfront, sections of the eastbound lanes of Lake Shore Boulevard are closed including Lake Shore Boulevard West from Windermere Avenue to Stadium Road.
+Along the waterfront, sections of the eastbound lanes of Lake Shore Boulevard are typically closed including Lake Shore Boulevard West from Windermere Avenue to Stadium Road.

 Take part in ActiveTO however you choose

 Whether you prefer to cycle, run, walk, rollerblade, or even skateboard, taking advantage of ActiveTO is easy, fun and free!
 Roadways that are usually reserved for vehicles are instead occupied by families, couples and friends of all ages looking to spend time outdoors.

 How to plan a full day outdoors

 There’s also more to enjoy than just the additional space.
 Plan a full day outdoors with stops along the way at the many beaches, green spaces, public pools, splash pads and cafes dotting the waterfront.
 You can also pop into Ontario Place, explore the grounds and make use of the basketball and volleyball courts.
 Cyclists can secure their bikes and access free public washrooms along Lake Shore Boulevard.

 Pack a picnic or enjoy a Waterfront restaurant

 Rent bicycles through Bike Share Toronto

 If you want to cycle but don’t have a bike, you can rent one through the Bike Share Toronto program.
 There are over 625 kiosks located throughout Toronto and they’re an easy and affordable way to get around the city.
-Various pricing options are available depending on your needs, including $1 plus time (12 cents a minute) for a single trip, $7 for a day pass, $15 for a 3-day pass or $99 for an annual 30 membership.
+Various pricing options are available depending on your needs, including $1 plus time (12 cents a minute) for a single trip, $15 for a day pass, or $105 for an annual 30 membership.